jshilong/flashface-page/README.md

 # FlashFace

-This is the repository that contains source code for the webpage of LivePhoto.
+This is the repository that contains the source code for the webpage of LivePhoto.

-If you find LivePhoto useful for your work please cite:
+If you find FlashFace useful for your work please cite:
 ```
 @misc{zhang2024flashface,
       title={FlashFace: Human Image Personalization with High-fidelity Identity Preservation},